-Mark Israelson, ICMA-CM, is the Deputy City Manager – Community Services.
-He is responsible for the coordination and management of the Animal Services, Emergency Management, Environmental Health & Sustainability, Fire-Rescue, Library Services, Parks & Recreation – Convention & Tourism, Police and Public Safety Communications functions of the city.
+Mark Israelson, ICMA-CM, is the Deputy City Manager - Community Services.
+He is responsible for the coordination and management of the Animal Services, Emergency Management, Environmental Health and Sustainability, Fire-Rescue, Library Services, Parks and Recreation - Convention and Tourism, Police and Public Safety Communications functions of the city.

-Mark joined the City of Plano in 1999 as a Budget Analyst and has held the positions of Assistant to the City Manager, Director of Customer & Utility Services, Assistant City Manager/Director of Customer & Utility Services, Director of Policy & Government Relations, and Assistant City Manager.
+Mark joined the City of Plano in 1999 as a Budget Analyst and has held the positions of Assistant to the City Manager, Director of Customer and Utility Services, Assistant City Manager/Director of Customer and Utility Services, Director of Policy and Government Relations, and Assistant City Manager.
 In the Spring of 2015, the City of Plano loaned Mark to the City of Kilgore to serve as Interim City Manager where he served as the Chief Administrative and Chief Executive Officer of the City of Kilgore.